MarteXcoin-documentation/Documentation/introduction/information.rst

   avoided if possible.

   Forking is most likely to occur during software updates to the network.
-Dash uses a Multi-Phased Fork (“:ref:`Spork <sporks>`”) system for greater flexibility and safety.
+MarteX uses a Multi-Phased Fork (“:ref:`Spork <sporks>`”) system for greater flexibility and safety.

 Full Nodes
-  Any Dash client that is serving a full version of the blockchain to peers.
-This can be a user running a Dash Core wallet on his/her desktop, or it could be a :ref:`masternode <masternodes>`.
+  Any MarteX client that is serving a full version of the blockchain to peers.
+This can be a user running a MarteX Core wallet on his/her desktop, or it could be a `masternode </masternode>`_.
 Full nodes promote decentralization by allowing any user to double check the validity of the blockchain.